 11.1 Oil Aeration Calculations—Calculate the oil aeration and aeration averages from the data acquired in 10.5.4 using the equations in Table 5.
 Report on the appropriate form of the test report.
 The aeration percentage must be reported to two decimal places.

-Table 5
+Table 5 Parameters and equations for calculating oil aeration

 Parameter Unit Source